donaji99/sql-data-sales-analytics-project/README.md

 ---

 ## ✅ Technologies Used
-- SQL Server
+- phpMyAdmin – For database exploration and SQL execution
-- SSMS (SQL Server Management Studio)
+- MySQL – As the relational database system
-- Power BI (optional for dashboarding)
+- Markdown – To document and present the project
 - Excel (for tabular exports)

 ---

 ## ✍️ Author
 Donají Ramos Nuñez
-[Add your contact/email if needed]
+donajiramosn@gmail.com